Hello,

 My name is Chris.

-I am a music producer, engineer, and photographer based in Raleigh, North Carolina.
+I am a music producer, engineer, and photographer based in Gainesville, Virginia.

 As an artist, I accept where I am now and the uncertainty of where I am going - where I will be.
 My work is unabashedly a reflection of my authentic self at the time and place of its conception.
 I create the here and now - where I am today.